Turnout Geometry: Navigating the Most Complex Part of the Track

 • Switch Angle Integrity

 Turnouts are the only points where track geometry is non-continuous.
-Here, the wheel flange must navigate a physical gap in the rail, making points and crossings the highest-wear components in any network.
+Unlike standard plain tracks, the wheel flange must navigate a physical gap in the rail at the crossing, making points and crossings the highest-wear components in any network.

 If flangeway clearance is off by even 2mm, a wheelset may "strike the nose" of the crossing (frog).
-This geometry must be monitored with zero-tolerance precision to ensure the wheel is steered correctly into the diverging or straight route.
+This geometry must be monitored with zero-tolerance precision to ensure the wheel is steered correctly.

 No comments yet.